 2. ChatGPT search

 In addition to that, OpenAI added ChatGPT search.
-This is a separate feature you activate by choosing the “Web search” option in the “+” menu on the lefthand site of the prompt input.
+This is a separate feature you activate by choosing the “Web search” option in the “+” menu on the lefthand site of the prompt bar.
 It has a small globe icon.

 ChatGPT will then search the web for information regarding your request and present it on a results page with a summary, as well as images and videos where useful.